Secondary Programs

 Acceptance deadlines will be strictly 1-2 weeks, depending on the time of year.
 Extensions will not be granted for acceptance or registration.

-To learn more, visit our School Champs Team Hub.
-Please note that the Team Hub is currently under construction but will be available in the coming months.
-Password Ottawa2025
+To learn more, visit our School Champs Team Hub or our website below.
+Please note that the Team Hub is currently under construction, but will be available in January 31st onward.
+Password London2026

 This school year, we are excited to offer more health programs and resources to students than ever before.
 Health programs are designed to enhance the physical health, social skills, and emotional well-being of Special Olympics athletes.
-Through the SOFitNow app, athletes can engage in fun challenges, track their progress, and work towards personalized fitness goals.
+Through the Special Olympics Fitness App, athletes can engage in fun challenges, track their progress, and work towards personalized fitness goals.

 Program Highlights: